-On average, listings lease in the $20's per square foot per year.
-The Strip District region is going through a decrease in rates.
-In the last 3 months, the median rate fell $3 per sqft per year.
-That's a 10% decline in rent.
+Most listings are in the $20's per square foot per year.
+The Strip District submarket is going through a a boost in rates.
+In the last 3 months, the median rate went up $29 per sqft per year.

-Compared to the rest of the Pittsburgh market, the Strip District submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Pittsburgh market, the Strip District submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 6 listings have been posted online, which means spaces most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 6 listings have been posted online, which means listings might be going fast.
+You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 12,120 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this area are close to 3 stories.
+Even though the median size is 12,120 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this area are approximately 3 stories.
 Most buildings in this market were built in 1978 and are Class B.

-A large portion of this market is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Strip District folk.
-Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.
+A large portion of this area is residential, but there's plenty of office_space.
+Waste services is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Strip District residents.
+Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.